 If your organization has 2 factor authentication, the connection will be formed using private keys Rupert will issue for you.

-Please us send via the intercom messenger or to support@hirupert.com
+Please us send via the intercom messenger or to support@hirupert.com the following details:

 Account identifier